Pope Francis holds historic meeting with revered Shia cleric in Iraq's Najaf

 Pope Francis's four-day tour of Iraq across six cities is the first papal visit to the country, and Francis' first trip outside Italy since the coronavirus pandemic began.

-After Najaf, the Pope traveled to Nasiriya, where he was going to hold an inter-religious meeting on the plain of Ur, considered the birthplace of Abraham.
+After Najaf, the Pope traveled to Nasiriya, where he held an inter-religious meeting on the plain of Ur, considered the birthplace of Abraham.

+In Ur, the Pope spoke about the violence that has plagued Iraq in recent years.
+"All its ethnic and religious communities have suffered.
+In particular, I would like to mention the Yazidi community, which has mourned the deaths of many men and witnessed thousands of women, girls and children kidnapped, sold as slaves, subjected to physical violence and forced conversions," he said.

+In the speech, Francis also praised the recovery efforts in Northern Iraq, where ISIS terrorist destroyed historical sites, churches, monasteries and other places of worship.
+"I think of the young Muslim volunteers of Mosul, who helped to repair churches and monasteries, building fraternal friendships on the rubble of hatred, and those Christians and Muslims who today are restoring mosques and churches together," he said.

 The Pope touched down in Baghdad on Friday, where he was met by Iraqi Prime Minister Mustafa al-Kadhimi.
 Francis later met with clerics and other officials at a Baghdad church that was the site of a bloody 2010 massacre.